MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 ## Download Insiders build of Azure Data Studio

-In general, it's recommended to [download the GA release of Azure Data Studio](#download-azure-data-studio).
+It's recommended to [download the GA release of Azure Data Studio](#download-azure-data-studio).
 However, if you want to try out the beta features and send feedback, you can download the [Insiders build of Azure Data Studio](https://github.com/microsoft/azuredatastudio#try-out-the-latest-insiders-build-from-main).

 ## Supported operating systems